DreamWorks Animation to buy YouTube channel AwesomenessTV

 DreamWorks Animation SKG Inc has agreed to buy teen- oriented YouTube network AwesomenessTV to secure an online platform to showcase family-focused movie franchises such as "Shrek" and "Kung Fu Panda."

-DreamWorks said on Wednesday it will pay about $33 million (21 million pounds) in cash to acquire AwesomenessTV, with additional payments of up to $117 million if earnings targets are met in 2014 and 2015.
+DreamWorks said on Wednesday it will pay about $33 million in cash to acquire AwesomenessTV, with additional payments of up to $117 million if earnings targets are met in 2014 and 2015.
 The transaction is expected to be completed this month, it said.

 AwesomenessTV is a network of 55,000 YouTube channels, with 14 million subscribers, that feature online talk shows, sketch comedy and scripted and reality series aimed at teens.
 It is among the original channels that Google Inc-owned YouTube helped bankroll over the past year and a half.